-Terracotta Farmacia is a multidisciplinary land based art project—home to a medicine garden, small batch artisan apothecary and art workshop.
+The Land of Lila, formerly Terracotta Farmacia, is a multidisciplinary land based art project—home to a medicine garden, small batch artisan apothecary and art workshop.

 The apothecary features a full spectrum of whole plant medicine, with a focus on topical preparations—specifically hydrosols and herbal soap.
 I make all of the apothecary offerings in house by hand, from seed to bottle, in limited editions from season to season.
 I take care of my medicine garden in the same ecological way my contadini ancestors did—with respect for the living soil and larger ecosystem—by not tilling, feeding the soil, and nurturing diverse densely planted polycultures.
 The menstruums I use are sourced directly from small ethical producers I have relationships with.
 Herbalism has been a part of my life from the beginning, it is how my family has always taken care of themselves and those around them.
 This work is a continuation of the ways I was brought up with—growing food and medicine, preserving and transforming the harvest, and being in service to the village.

-Rooted in a deep love of heirlooms, ancient artifacts, folklore and feminist fairy tales—my art practice is about preservation, subversion, and creating things to last.
+Rooted in the artisan traditions of my people and a deep love of heirlooms, ancient artifacts, folklore and feminist fairy tales—my art practice is about preservation, subversion, and creating things to last.
 Each work serves as a record of a life, practice, or story arising from my lived experiences and the stories passed to me.
 My art is a way of keeping life ways, and the truths of those of us reproducing it alive without over-intellectualizing it or giving away the secrets.

 “Art, I noted, can convey truths suppressed by dominant institutions.”